WHERE I STAND

 Labor and Liberal are backing the continuation of this shameful practice and along with massive expansion into more and more waterways.

-Impacts are being felt right now as rotting fish wash up on the shores around Franklin as disease sweeps through salmon feedlots.
+Impacts are being felt now as rotting fish wash up on the shores around Franklin as disease sweeps through salmon feedlots and marine ecosystems.

 Industry, regulator and politicians are struggling to cover up the extent of the disaster from the people who matter – all of us.